utdemir/hs-nix-template/README.md

 # hs-nix-template

-A [cookiecutter] template which creates a Haskell project that can be built with `nix` and developed by `ghcid` and `cabal-install`.
+A [cookiecutter] template which creates a Haskell project that

+* Can be built with Nix and cabal-install,
+* Has a library, an executable and a test suite,
+* Comes with a `shell.nix` which provides an environment with `ghcid`,
+* Uses a pinned `nixpkgs`.

 ## Usage

-Just run:
+No need to install anything, just run:

 ```
 nix-shell -p cookiecutter git --run 'cookiecutter gh:utdemir/hs-nix-template'